shahrul-amin/Incremental-Object-Detection/README.md

 ## Research Applications

 This framework supports research in:
-- Continual learning for computer vision
+- Incremental learning for computer vision
 - Knowledge distillation in object detection
 - Catastrophic forgetting mitigation
 - Multi-task learning in vision systems